Citizen Corporate Account Terms & Conditions

 You may, in addition, be required to enter a one-time passcode or other security information including, if available and you opt for this type of identification, biometric information to authorise a transaction or make account amendments.
 One-time passcodes will be sent to the mobile phone number registered to your account.

 As soon as a transaction is authorised, we will deduct the value of your transaction from the available balance on your account.
 Fees may be deducted at the time of authorisation.
-A full breakdown of each transaction, including charges, will be available to view on your online account portal.

 Once we have received authorisation for a transaction, we will transfer funds to a bank or financial institution on the day we receive the authorisation or the day you requested the payment to be made for future dated transactions.
 A transaction will be received for faster payment transactions at the time you ask us to complete the transaction.
 Same day faster payments will ordinarily be available at the receiving account within two hours of being submitted.